Sale Ends 31st January.

 Springbrook National Park / Gold Coast / Brisbane

 This morning, head to The Farm – a collection of micro-businesses on a working farm focusing on growing, feeding and educating through community farming.
-Maybe grab some breakfast here and pick up a few things to have for lunch later on.
+Maybe grab some breakfast here and add a few extra snacks to have for lunch later on.
 Continue to Springbrook National Park and take a short walk to Natural Bridge rock arch which was formed by the force of the waterfall over the basalt cave.
 This afternoon, head to the famous Surfers Paradise on the Gold Coast for some beach time before continuing onto Brisbane where you’ll spend the night.

 • Day 7